tuhinjubcse/Author-Style-Personalization/README.md

 ## Reproducing the Analyses

-This repository does **not** contain the full statistical modelling code from the paper.
-The `StatAnalysis/` directory, however, includes scripts to recreate Figures 2–4.
+This repository contains the full statistical modelling code from the paper.
+The `StatAnalysis/` directory, includes scripts to recreate Figures 2–4.
 To reproduce these figures:

 1. Run the R scripts in order:
    ```bash